DSantosUSN/dsantosusn.github.io/_posts/2019-10-18-staying-organized-in-bioinformatics.markdown

 I've found that this reminds me of what I was doing yesterday, how productive I was/how to be more productive the next day, and what next steps I need to take to stay on task.

 ## 3. **Version Control**
 Version control is your **number one friend**.
 I have gone through a hard drive failure, accidental rm -rf shenanigans, you name it.
-And every time my ass was saved purely by the fact that I could go to gitlab and review the history and find lost files. **LOSING TIME IN THE FORM OF DATA LOSS IS A MISTAKE YOU ONLY (WANT TO) MAKE ONCE**.
+And every time my ass was saved purely by the fact that I could go to gitlab and review the history and find lost files. **Losing data because of laziness is something you only want to do once**.